What You Should Know About This Degree

 If you already have an educational background or prior work experience in business, you may want to consider pursuing a Master of Business Administration (MBA) instead of a master’s in management.
-MBA programs are designed for mid-career professionals who have experience in the business world, and may teach to a higher skill level than a master’s program.
+MBA programs are designed for mid-career professionals who have experience in the business world and may teach to a higher skill level than a master’s program.
 Consider your own experiences and professional goals before selecting the type of program you want to pursue.

 Another consideration is what type of job or industry you are pursuing.
 While there are general management master’s programs that will cover skills applicable to many different career fields, most programs offer students the opportunity to specialize in a specific industry.
 This can include healthcare, nonprofit, project, or financial management.
 Learning skills specific to a particular industry can be beneficial when it comes to pursuing jobs in that area.
-When you’re exploring programs, find out what type of specializations they offer, so you can select a program that aligns with your interests and goals.
+When you’re exploring programs, find out what type of specializations they offer so that you can select a program that aligns with your interests and goals.

 You can ask the following questions when researching online master’s in management programs:

 - Are GMAT or GRE scores required?
 Many business-oriented master’s programs require standardized test scores, like the GMAT or GRE, as part of the application process.
-If you need to take these exams, you should make arrangements to do so as soon as possible, as it can take several weeks to process your scores.span>
+If you need to take these exams, you should make arrangements to do so as soon as possible, as it can take several weeks to process your scores.

 At this time, you can also gather your application materials, confirm application deadlines and procedures, and explore your options for funding your graduate education.
 Talk to the school’s financial aid counselors about your options, including institutional and private scholarships, assistantships, and student loans.
 If you are currently employed, find out if your employer offers any tuition assistance benefits.